Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Related Work

-NLI systems enable users to select, control, and change objects within a system using human language.
-These interfaces are most prevalent in the domains of data visualization~\cite{9118800, 10.1145/2807442.2807478} and querying~\cite{affolter2019comparative, Hozcan2020state}.
-There are several issues involved in the development of NLI systems, including the ambiguity of natural language, communicating to users what the system can do, and evaluating the utility of these interfaces in accomplishing their end goal~\cite{shen2022towards}.
-To this end, researchers within academia and industry have put forth ideas for creating effective NLI systems, including the use of autocomplete to show users how to phrase their queries to the system~\cite{bacci2020inspecting, yu2019flowsense}, the design of conversational interfaces to engage users in a back-and-forth dialogue about their intentions~\cite{setlur2022you, setlur2016eviza, 8019833}, and the development of multi-modal features to give users more control over their input to the interface~\cite{kassel2018valletto, srinivasan2020interweaving}.

-Going beyond NLI systems, the rise of artificial intelligence (AI) has led to a surge of interest in the development of human-AI systems.
+The rise of artificial intelligence (AI) has led to a surge of interest in the development of human-AI systems.
 The creation of these novel systems has brought new challenges.
 For instance, since these models are sometimes perceived as non-deterministic ``black-boxes,'' users can have a hard time discerning how these interfaces produce their outputs~\cite{hoffman2018explaining, bathaee2017artificial}.
 Likewise, given the massive amount of data these models are trained on, there are new concerns around the bias and privacy of such systems~\cite{bolukbasi2016man, kostick2022mitigating, yeom2018privacy}.
 Perhaps most critical is the change in the relationship between humans and interfaces: while traditional NLI systems served more as assistants to end users~\cite{farooq2016human, wickens2015engineering}, human-AI systems act more as collaborators due to their human-like cognitive abilities~\cite{lyons2018viewing, brandt2018human}.
 As a result of this role change, there are many propositions for human-AI interaction guidelines~\cite{amershi2019guidelines, mohseni2021multidisciplinary, wright2020comparative}, including conveying the consequences of user actions, providing diverse options from models, and holding the system accountable for errors.
+Further prior research has looked at changing design practices to accommodate the new challenges of designing user experiences for machine learning capabilities~\cite{yang2018investigating,yang2020re,subramonyam2021towards,subramonyam2022solving}.